enenery/footpath-prototype/README.md

 1. The wall contains closed doors
 2. The wall contains open doors
 3. The wall doesn’t contain doors
+4. The wall contains closed and open doors (random)

 To consider all combination of above cases, we have 12 test cases.